FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Method

-It is worth noting that the local generator $\mathbf{G}_k$ does not directly touch the real local dataset during the entire training process, and the generatered dataset is determined by noise vector $z\sim \mathcal N(0,1)$ and label vector $\hat{y} \sim \mathcal U(1,n)$, which is different from the local label distribution.
+It is worth noting that the local generator $\mathbf{G}_k$ does not directly access the real local dataset during the entire training process.
+Instead, the generated dataset is determined by noise vector $z\sim \mathcal N(0,1)$ and label vector $\hat{y} \sim \mathcal U(1,n)$, which is different from the local label distribution.
 For $\mathbf{D}_k$, it's a binary classifier and can not provide the probability information of each class.
-So we cannot use the uploaded $\mathbf{G}_k$ and $\mathbf{D}_k$ to get the local label distribution and directly restore the local training dataset.
-Finally the server sends the new global $\mathbf{G}$ and $\mathbf{D}$ to the client.
-The whole process of server aggregation is shown in A on the left side of Fig \ref{figure2}.
-At this stage, the new global $\mathbf{G}$ can obtain the outputs of all local $\mathbf{C}_k$ on the generated fake samples.
-We have tried to use these outputs to further optimize the global $\mathbf{G}$.
-This can indeed reduce the number of communication rounds and achieve better performance.
-However, the frequently changing parameters of global $\mathbf{G}$ and generated fake samples will greatly increase the communication cost of each round.
-Therefore, in the server aggregation stage, we only use the parameter averaging method.
+So it is unable to get the local label distribution from the uploaded $\mathbf{G}_k$ and $\mathbf{D}_k$.
+This approach effectively safeguards the privacy of local data.
+Finally, the server sends the updated global $\mathbf{G}$ and $\mathbf{D}$ back to the client.

+At this stage, the new global $\mathbf{G}$ can obtain the outputs of all local classifiers $\mathbf{C}_k$ on the generated fake samples.
+We attempted to utilize these outputs to further train the global $\mathbf{G}$ in the server.
+This approach can potentially decrease the number of communication rounds and achieve better performance.
+To simplify the process, we only use the parameter averaging method to aggregate models, which can already achieve good results.